thumbtack/thumbprint/www/src/cms/components-ios/alert-banner.md

 ## Visibility

-The global banner is always visible at the top of the application other than these exceptions:
+A global banner is always visible at the top of the application other than these exceptions:

 * pre-login ( hidden )
 * onboarding ( presented over )
 * service setup ( presented over )
 * presented full screen views ( presented over )

+Only one global banner is visible at a time based on the pre-defined priority order.

 ![](/img/alert-banner-info.png)